 SEO Bible by Jerri L. Ledford

-(ISBN: 978-0-470-17500-2) As usual I have not purchased this book, I have, however, borrowed it from the Ottawa Public Library.
+(ISBN: 978-0-470-17500-2) As usual, I have not purchased this book.
+I have, however, borrowed it from the Ottawa Public Library.

-This is an excellent book for those who are beginners in the “Mug’s Game” of Search Engine Optimization.
-(SEO) It explains what the basic concepts of SEO are, and why they are important if you are trying to make money on the web.
+This is an excellent book for beginners in the “Mug’s Game” of Search Engine Optimization.
+(SEO) It explains the basic concepts of SEO and why they are essential if you are trying to make money on the web.

 The book starts sensibly talking about how you need a plan for using SEO on your site (know what you want to achieve, so you know whether you have succeeded or not).
 A good point made is that if you are going to do this, you should use Google Analytics to collect data (again, you need data to know whether you are succeeding or not).